Quick Answer

 The DTC is not for situational stress or mild worry.
 It targets cases where anxiety fundamentally impairs daily living.
 The presentations most likely to qualify include:

-- Panic disorder with agoraphobia, severe avoidance behaviour preventing employment, social interaction, or leaving home
+- Panic disorder with agoraphobia: severe avoidance behaviour that prevents employment, social interaction, or leaving home.

-- Severe generalized anxiety disorder (GAD), persistent uncontrolled worry interfering with concentration, sleep, and basic decision-making
+- Severe generalized anxiety disorder (GAD): persistent uncontrolled worry that interferes with concentration, sleep, and basic decisions.

-- Treatment-resistant OCD, intrusive obsessions and compulsions consuming hours per day; failed multiple SSRIs and CBT trials
+- Treatment-resistant OCD: intrusive obsessions and compulsions consuming hours per day, with failed medication or CBT trials.

 Anxiety that responds well to medication or short-term therapy typically does not qualify.
 The CRA looks for chronic, severe, and treatment-resistant presentations.